 This is incredibly useful when sharing data with stakeholders who may not be familiar with your particular approach to in-school tracking or when looking at whole school data where each year group potentially has a different definition of ‘expected’ at that point in time.

-It can also be used to compare a range of result types, for example, Teacher Assessment and standardised test results.
+It can also be used to compare a range of result types, for example, Teacher Assessments alongside standardised test results.

 For class teachers, the report analyses attainment in a specified subject and displays both current and historic data so that trends over time can be identified.
 For subject leaders, the report can be configured to show attainment across the Whole School, making it easier to identify strengths and weaknesses in a particular subject and to set future priorities.

-Open the Filter , and select the year group you want to analyse progress for.
+Open the Filter and select the year group or cohort of pupils you want to analyse progress for.

-If required, you can turn pupil names On or Off within Display Options.
+If required, you can also turn pupil names On or Off within Display Options.

 My report is blank